Wobin/LibSort/Libs/LibSort/README.md

     + Example: "Item Sort"
 - *keyTable* - A table indicating the order of sortKeys for this addon
     + Example: {"weaponType", "armorEquipType", "armorType", "subjectiveItemLevel"}

+###SetDebugging
+Set the debug flag for the library

+    LibSort:SetDebugging(flag)

+- *flag* - a boolean indicating if you wish to have debug messages